DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

  </center>

-and even [this video](https://www.youtube.com/watch?v=O8QtAi2cHBI). (that is pretty amazing)
+and even [this video](https://www.youtube.com/watch?v=O8QtAi2cHBI). (which is pretty amazing)

-# My own test case :
+# My own test case

-In order to dive deeper into the subject, I wanted to try a test case on my own (and with the help of [Jonathan](https://github.com/jviquerat) at the beginning though).
+In order to dive deeper into the subject, I wanted to try a test case on my own (with the help of [Jonathan](https://github.com/jviquerat) at the beginning though).
 We took inspiration from [this paper](https://hal.archives-ouvertes.fr/hal-01082600v2) and considered a simple case: a laminar flow past a square.
 Now, it is convenient to compute the drag of this square (in this very set-up).

-However, the question asked by [this paper](https://hal.archives-ouvertes.fr/hal-01082600v2) was: if we add a tiny cylinder, somewhere close to the square, could we be able to reduce the total drag of both the square and the small cylinder?
+However, the question asked by [the paper](https://hal.archives-ouvertes.fr/hal-01082600v2) was: if we add a tiny cylinder, somewhere close to the square, could we be able to reduce the total drag of both the square and the small cylinder?

-The answer is yes, and the results are shown below:
+The answer is yes, and the result is shown below:

 ![meliga_100]({{ site.url }}/imgs/2019-08-06-DRL-FM-review/meliga_100.png)